-From now until the last exam, we are incredibly committed to supporting our students as much as we possibly can to ensure that they achieve success in their final examinations.
-Our website contains the most recent information from the DfE regarding the examinations and this has not, at the time of writing, changed since we last communicated with you.
-If there are any updates to the examination process before or after the examinations then we will communicate this with you.
+From now until the last exam we are incredibly committed to supporting our students as much as we possibly can to ensure that they achieve success in their final examinations.

-You will find attached to this letter an overview of support throughout the examination period.
-As you will see in the document, it is compulsory for our Year 11 students to attend school full time until the bulk of the main examinations are complete.
-From Wednesday 15 June students attend school for examinations and exam warm-ups only.
+You will find enclosed with this letter, an overview of support throughout the examination period until the very last exam.
+As you will see in the document, it is compulsory for our Year 11 students to attend school full-time until the bulk of the main examinations are complete.
+From Wednesday 14 June students attend school for examinations and exam warm-ups only.
 Where detailed, the exam warm-ups are compulsory for students to attend.

 Please note the other information and key dates detailed below.

-Students must also be available on the GCSE Examination Contingency day on Wednesday 26 June to sit an exam should the examination board have need to rearrange an examination due to an emergency unforeseen circumstance (such as an examination paper being leaked online).
+This year there are three exam contingency sessions and they are detailed in the exam support document.
+Two of them are during the examinations and one is after the examinations have finished, on Wednesday 28 June.
+Students must also be available on all days, in particular the GCSE Examination Contingency day on Wednesday 28 June to sit an exam should the examination board have need to rearrange an examination due to an emergency unforeseen circumstance (such as an examination paper being leaked online).
 We will inform you in advance during the examination period should this need to take place.

 Return of Revision Guides